zetxqx/gateway-api-inference-extension/site-src/api-types/inferencepool.md

 # Inference Pool

-??? example "Alpha since v0.1.0"
+??? success example "GA since v1.0.0"

-    The `InferencePool` resource is alpha and may have breaking changes in future releases of the API.
+    The `InferencePool` resource has been graduated to v1 and is considered stable.

 ## Background